French flag Arrows English flag

 $$ arcsin(sin(x)) = x \Longleftrightarrow sin(arcsin(x)) = x $$

-Be careful not to be confused with the notation "\( f^{-1} \)" of reciprocal functions with that of the secant.
+Be careful not to be confused with the notation "\( f^{-1} \)" of reciprocal functions with that of an inverse.

 Indeed, we note "\( cos^{-1}, \ sin^{-1}, \ tan^{-1}... \)" for trigonometric reciprocal functions \( (arcsin, \ arccos, \ arctan...) \), but this is a different notation from "\( f^{-1} \)" which generally means the inverse function \( (x^{-1} = \frac{1}{x}) \).